wincle626/ApproximateLassoMPCDemo/README.md

 #### The demo shows figures for both the orientation of a satellite model and the run-time control process.
 The plotting of satellite refers to the Matlab project of [Display 3D Color NASA Calipso Satellite Model](https://uk.mathworks.com/matlabcentral/fileexchange/71148-display-3d-color-nasa-calipso-satellite-model?requestedDomain=).
 The run-time control process plots all the states every time step.

 #### The power monitor app is running through SSH from host PC to ZCU106 using 'root' access.
 [PUTTY](https://www.putty.org/) is used as the SSH client and [VcXsrc](https://sourceforge.net/projects/vcxsrv/) is used as the X server to display the SSH content.
+(Note: make sure tick the 'Disable access control' option of VcXsrc. )

 ### 4. PwrCfg